 Sometimes innovation and build construction come at a price, and in the case of the Comfort Plus Insulated, that price is a high weight penalty.
-For as much love as we lavish on this pad, it's hard not to acknowledge the 25.5-ounce Achilles heel.
-If you're trying to parse down your kit for the maximum performance to weight ratio, this pad is a far less attractive option when compared with other pads like the Editors' Choice Therm-a-Rest NeoAir XTherm that is 10 ounces lighter and a tad warmer.
-While that may not sound like a lot, the weight savings could afford you an ultralight shelter or a warmer backpacking sleeping bag.
-Additionally, you could shave an ounce by choosing a stuff sack other than the included pump sack if you don't mind blowing your pad up every night.
+For as much love as we lavish on this pad, it's hard not to acknowledge the 28.7 ounce Achilles heel.
+If you're trying to parse down your kit for the maximum performance to weight ratio, this pad is a far less attractive option than other pads like the Therm-a-Rest NeoAir XTherm that is a solid 10+ ounces lighter and a tad warmer.
+While that may not sound like a lot, the weight savings could afford you an entire ultralight shelter or a warmer backpacking sleeping bag.
+Additionally, you could shave an ounce by choosing a stuff sack other than the included pump sack if you don't mind blowing your pad up the old fashioned way every night.

 Ease of Inflation

-The Sea to Summit pads have some our favorite valves.
-The one-way valve fitted atop a large deflation valve makes inflation, fine adjustments, and deflation super easy.
-The valves work so well that inflation or deflation is easy even when you're laying on the pad.
+The Comfort Plus has our favorite valve system of any sleeping pad.
+The one-way valve fitted atop a large deflation valve makes inflation, fine adjustments, and deflation super easy, and the valves work so well that inflation or deflation is easy even when you're laying on the pad.
 Ten breaths on the bottom section and five on top gave us the perfect balance of rigidity and plushness.
-All things considered, 15 breathes is minimal compared to the lung power required to inflate the Therm-a-rest Neo air and the Big Agnes Insulated Air Core, but throw in the Air pump/ dry sack and you've got one of the more easily inflatable pads we've tested.

 Made with 40 denier nylon, this pad was up for use directly on the ground.
 Throughout our testing, we intentionally slept on the ground and used the pad as a chair/couch around camp.
 Our far from gentle treatment revealed this pad's excellent durability.
 The outer fabric feels burly and ready for years of use and abuse.

-While the outer construction is the same of that of the Sea to Summit Comfort Light Insulated, we gave the Comfort Plus Insulated two more durability points because of the dual chamber design.
+While the outer construction is the same as that of the Sea to Summit Comfort Light Insulated, we gave the Comfort Plus Insulated two more durability points because of the dual-chamber design.
 Those who pursue mountaineering, prickly desert environments, or extended trips in the backcountry will have peace of mind thanks to the redundant air chamber that'll get you through the night before using the included patch kit in the morning.

-The Sea to Summit Comfort Plus Insulated is an excellent pad if you value comfort and support over low weight and a small packed size.
-Across the board, innovative features make for excellent backcountry sleeping experiences on this pad.
+The Sea to Summit Comfort Plus Insulated is an excellent pad if you value comfort and support over low weight and small packed size.
+Across the board, innovative features make for exceptional backcountry sleeping experiences on this pad.
 The supportive air sprung cells are nice, but many testers still prefer smooth surfaces provided by horizontal baffling.
 In many ways, this pad is the Mercedes Benz of backcountry sleeping pads.
-You get a lot of great features and the build quality is high, but it costs a lot and isn't streamlined.
+You get many great features, and the build quality is high, but it costs a lot and isn't made strictly with weight savings in mind.
+Ultimately we would recommend this sleeping pad to all but the crustiest weight weenies out there, knowing that a good night's sleep can really tamp down most crusty personalities.
 Buy this pad if you value comfort, convenience, and novel features over maximum performance per ounce.